trinajoy/react-contentful-demo/README.md

 ## Custom Environment Variables

-- Use custom environment variables to hide API Key
+- Use custom environment variables to hide Contentful API Key
 - see `.env_sample` for how to add api key
 - add `.env` to `.gitignore`
 - to use in Component: `const API_KEY = process.env.REACT_APP_API_KEY`